urbit/docs/tutorials/hoon/setup.md

 17
 ```

-You asked dojo to evaluate `17` and it echoed the number back at you.
+You asked Dojo to evaluate `17` and it echoed the number back at you.
 This value is a “noun”.
 We’ll talk more about [nouns](/docs/glossary/noun/) in [Lesson 1.2](@/docs/tutorials/hoon/nouns.md), but first let’s write a very basic program.

 ## Generators

 Generators are the most straightforward way to write Hoon programs.
 They are a concept in Arvo, and involve saving Hoon code in a `.hoon` text file.
 While they aren’t strictly part of the Hoon language, we’ll be dealing with generators throughout this tutorial.

 The simplest type of generator is the **naked generator**.
 All naked generators are `gates`: functions that take an argument and produce an output.
 Before creating a generator you need to [mount](https://urbit.org/using/install/#the-dojo) your `desk` to Unix.
 To create a generator, all you need to do is write a `gate` and put it into a file in the `/home/gen/` directory of your ship as a `.hoon` file.
 (Assuming you’ve already mounted with `|mount /=home=`.)
-After this, you need to run `|commit %home` in dojo and the new file will be recognized by your ship.
+After this, you need to run `|commit %home` in Dojo and the new file will be recognized by your ship.
 To run a generator named `mygen.hoon`, you would type `+mygen <argument>` in your ship’s Dojo.

 If this doesn’t make sense yet, that’s okay.
 In the [next lesson](@/docs/tutorials/hoon/list-of-numbers.md), we will walk you through an example `gate` that is run as a generator.